 We have benefited directly from Home Office consultation prior to this Bill's introduction.
-Notwithstanding our concerns and disagreements over wide issues concerning successive Government's treatment of British citizenship and nationality law, as indicated in this briefing, we welcome the introduction of this Bill.
-It is to provide fast and clear assurance to people whom the UK has regarded as its citizens by right for a period of more than two decades.
-That assurance is made necessary because, in October 2022, the citizenship of these people was called into question by arguments advanced by the Home Secretary and accepted by the High Court in ongoing litigation.
+Notwithstanding our concerns and disagreements over wide issues concerning successive Government's treatment of British citizenship and nationality law, as indicated in this briefing, we welcome this Bill's introduction.
+It is to provide fast and clear assurance to people whom the UK has regarded as its citizens by right for more than two decades.
+That assurance is made necessary because, in October 2022, the citizenship of these people was called into question by arguments advanced by the Home Secretary and accepted by the High Court in ongoing litigation.1